-- Small-area games in practice / station-based practices / skillfocused drills. - Only 20% of practice time should be spent on team play and strategy/systems with 80% of practice time spent on skills and tactics. - Basic team play concepts such as defensive-zone positioning, forechecks, special teams, etc., can be introduced during the ice sessions prior to evaluation/selection/tryouts or after teams are selected. - Players should rotate through forward and defence in the first half of the season and then may move to more consistent positions in the second half.
-Recommended rotation over a five-game segment would be: LW/C/RW/RD/LD.
+- Small-area games in practice / station-based practices / skillfocused drills. - Only 20% of practice time should be spent on team play and strategy/systems with 80% of practice time spent on skills and tactics. - Basic team play concepts such as defensive-zone positioning, forechecks, special teams, etc., can be introduced during the ice sessions prior to evaluation/selection/tryouts or after teams are selected. - Forwards should rotate through the three forward positions (LW-C-RW) and defence rotate between (LD / RD) in the first half of the season and then may move to more consistent positions in the second half